typescene/typescene.github.io/docs/ref/ManagedList.md

 (target: T, before?: T): this
 ```
 {:.declarationspec}
-Insert an object (or managed list or map) in this list.
+Insert an object (or managed list or map) into this list.

 - `target` — the object to be added to the list.